User Manual¶

 NCYC=Integer : user defined self-consistent field cycles to turn on incremental Fock build = Integer.
 Default: 3

 CUTOFF=Float : user defined integral cutoff.
-Default : 1.0E-8.
+This value should be smaller than DENSERMS.
+Default : 1.0E-7.

 BASISCUTOFF=Float : user defined cutoff for neglecting insignificant basis functions.
 Default : 1.0E-6.